Siarhei Liakhovich: Professional career

 On February 16, 2008, Liakhovich lost to Nikolai Valuev by unanimous decision following a one-sided contest.
 He won his next two fights a first-round TKO of Jeremy Bates on November 7, 2009 in Nuremberg, Germany and a 9th-round KO of Evans Quinn in Mecklenburg-Vorpommern, Germany on May 22, 2010 on the undercard of Chagaev-Meehan.

 On August 9, 2013, Liakhovich fought American heavyweight Deontay Wilder.
 Wilder won the fight with a first-round knockout.

 In February 2014, Liakhovich achieved his first win in four years with a unanimous decision over journeyman Chad Davis.

+He faced Simon Kean for the vacant WBC International Silver heavyweight title at the Bell Centre in Montreal, Canada, on 7 December 2019, losing by stoppage in the final round.